tamada/pochi/README.md

 * `-it`: interactive and tty mode.
 * `-v "$PWD":/home/pochi`: share volume `$PWD` in host OS to `/home/pochi` in the container OS.
   * `$PWD` must be the absolute path.

+`ghcr.io/tamada/pochi` does not include groovy interactive shell environment.
+Therefore, it does not work on interactive mode.
+If want to run `pochi` on the interactive mode, use `ghcr.io/tamada/pochi-groovysh` image instead.

 #### Environments in the docker container